Experience-Monks/adviser/README.md

 Unit Tests
 Tracks performance of individual rules/plugins
 Add cache
-Find all package.json inside a directory and run sentinal there.
+Find all package.json inside a directory and run adviser there.
 Run the CLI with more parameters like plugins, rules, etc (so it doesn't need to use a file) Add support for extensions
 Add support for global configs